imrenagicom/demo-app/README.md

 1. Open your browser and go to `http://localhost:8089`.
 You should see the locust dashboard.
 There are two users scenarios:

     * `GeneralUser` is the scenario that you can use to test several APIs.
 Use this for most of the time when working on the final challenges.
 You do not need to spawn a lot of users to test this scenario.
-Few users are enough.
+One or just a few users are enough.

     * `CompetingUser` is the scenario that you can use later when working on the tracing final challenge.
 The scenario is designed to simulate a competition between users when making the reservation.
 You need to spawn a more users to test this scenario to see how it might impact the performance of the system.

 1. To start the load generator, go to `http://localhost:8089`, fill the parameter as you need, and click `Start Swarming`.